se-edu/se-book/errorHandling/defensiveProgramming/when/q-tick-defensiveProgramming.md

 (a)(b)(c)(d)(e)

-Explanation: Defensive programming requires a more checks, possibly making the code longer, more complex, and possibly slower.
+Explanation: Defensive programming requires a lot more checks, possibly making the code longer, more complex, and slower.
 Use it only when benefits outweigh costs, which is often.

 </div>
 </question>